larshp/abapOpenChecks/README.md

 - no DATA definitions in MODULE
 - comments on single lines starting with " that can be replaced with *
 - CASE without OTHERS
+- 'X' or '' that can be replaced with abap\_true or abap\_false
+- IS INITIAL or NOT IS INITIAL that can be replaced with abap\_true or abap\_false

 Common static class to ensure good performance